 Annual General Meeting January 20, 2018

-Thanks all the members of Bhutanese- Nepali Community of Regina for attending our Annual General Meeting on January 20, 2018.
-The Board of BNCOR presented the annual financial statement of the community of fiscal year 2017.
+Thanks for all the members of Bhutanese- Nepali Community of Regina who attended our Annual General Meeting on January 20, 2018.
+The Board of BNCOR presented annual financial statement of the fiscal year 2017 .
 The financial book is closed for 2017 now.

-Many thanks and appreciation for your hard work in which you have contributed and driven the community in many areas in many different capacity.
+Many thanks and appreciation for your hard work in which you have contributed and driven the community in many areas in different capacity by playing the role that was given to you.
 The promised made and the journey set of for achieving common goals of our community.
 You all succeeded in the role given to you and made whole community smile by engaging them in multiples events and activities throughout the year.
-The role of our members and member’s family was significant on supporting in every steps of the journey and we would like to thanks all of you who made this.
+The role of our members and member’s family was significant on supporting in every steps of the activities that we had and we would like to thank you all who made this success.

 Thank you for joining with us to Celebrate our culture on December 31, 2017

-Bhutanese- Nepali Community of Regina would like to extend big thanks to our members, volunteers, guests and wellwisher for joining with us in our 5th Annual Anniversary and New Year Celebration on December 31, 2017.
+Bhutanese- Nepali Community of Regina would like to extend big thank you to our members, volunteers, guests and well-wisher for joining with us in our 5th Annual Anniversary and New Year 2018 Celebration on December 31, 2017.

 5th Anniversary and New Year 2018 Celebration December 31, 2017